We represent the entire UK in our funding portfolio and have a wide scope for what we can fund.

 - Equipment, technology, materials or refurbishment costs which are related to direct service delivery work with your beneficiaries (we cannot contribute to large build projects, fundraising or marketing costs)

-- Running costs/overheads (in contribution to a wider direct-delivery programme)
+- A contribution to running costs/overheads (in contribution to a wider direct-delivery programme)

-This list is not exhaustive, and we’ve funded many different areas of work and initiatives.
-If you’re not sure if what you want to apply for is eligible, or has a good chance of being funded, contact [email protected]
+This list is not exhaustive, and we have funded many different areas of work and initiatives.
+If you are not sure if what you want to apply for is eligible, or has a good chance of being funded, contact the Make Some Noise Grants Team.

 What you can’t apply for: